pluggdapps/paenv/README.rst

-Clone this repository from github or google-code or bit-bucket, and create a python `virtual environment` to run pluggdapps.
+Clone this repository from github or google-code, and create a python `virtual environment` to run pluggdapps.
 This repository will provide you with,

 - ``make setup``, to setup the virtual environment for pluggdapps.
 - ``etc/`` directory that will have configuration settings for pluggdapps and